 The length of the array is 574.
 That means there are 574 anomalous points, which is 14 percent of 4100.
-This is in line with our estimate that around 15 percent data points could be anomalous.
+This is in line with our estimate that around 15 per cent of data points could be anomalous.

 Step 4: Machine Learning Interpretability

 From the previous article on Machine Learning Interpretability, we know SHAP can give global and local interpretability.
-Moreover, we saw SHAP has specialized explainer for Tree based models viz.
+Moreover, we saw SHAP has a specialized explainer for Tree-based models viz.
 TreeExplainer.
-Since, Isolation Forest is tree based, let’s follow similar steps here:
+Since Isolation Forest is tree-based, let’s follow similar steps here:

 A Tree Explainer